ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data are raw recorded values.

-&nbsp;     By themselves, they carry limited meaning.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Information is created when data are organized,

-&nbsp;     summarized, or placed in context.
+&nbsp;     Data are raw recorded values and by themselves carry limited meaning.
+Information is created when data are organized, summarized, or placed in context.
+Knowledge emerges when information is interpreted using reasoning and understanding.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Knowledge emerges when information is interpreted

-&nbsp;     using reasoning and understanding.

 &nbsp;   </p>